zbaker94/Obsidian-Coding/React/Principles/Compound Component.md

       <MenuButton>Actions</MenuButton>
       <MenuList>
         <MenuItem>Download</MenuItem>
-        <MenuLink to="view">View</MenuLink>
+        <MenuLink to="/view">View</MenuLink>
       </MenuList>
     </Menu>
   );
 ```

 The `Menu` tag works together with the `MenuList` and `Option` components which is used for a drop-down menu to select items.
-Here the `<Menu>` manages the state of the UI, then the `<MenuItem>` elements inform how the `<Menu>` should work.
+Here the `Menu` manages the state of the UI, then the `<MenuItem>` elements inform how the `<Menu>` should work.
 Compound components in React are used to build a declarative UI component which helps to avoid prop drilling.

 In some cases, further nesting of components is required such that the direct children of the parent may not be the elements we want to share props with.[[The React Context API]] can be used to avoid prop drilling in this case.